 It is stated that tests made for other emission classification systems than M1 will be accepted, if the tests are performed by an M1 approved lab, and following the M1 testing methodology.
 But at the same time, some changes of the test method increased the differences from other low VOC specifications, especially for some paints and for adhesives, but also for doors, windows, and "fixtures" (mounted furniture e.g. in built-in kitchen).

-Eurofins Product Testing A/S is working on a solution for combining M1 tests with other tests, such that manufacturers can order one single combined test and receive test data that can serve all low VOC emissions specification across whole Europe, if not even globally.
-This is possible already today, but the new changes in the M1 test method require a revision of this approach if M1 shall be included in such a global VOC emissions test.
+Eurofins Product Testing A/S is working on combining M1 tests with other tests, such that manufacturers can order one single combined test and receive test data that can serve all low VOC emissions specification across whole Europe, if not even globally.
+The new changes in the M1 test method require a revision of this approach if M1 shall be included in such a global VOC emissions test.

 Eurofins offers documentation of compliance with above specifications on emissions of VOC, aldehydes, ammonia and odour by independent testing.